AI use in award entries – research by The Independent Awards Standards Council

 Top level views

-The main finding here was there are very different and frequently opposing views on this subject by awards judges and awards organisers.
+The main finding here was that there are very different and frequently opposing views on this subject from awards judges and awards organisers.

-To kick off, here are some of the comments that are for and against using generative AI when composing award entries:
+To kick off, here are some of the comments for and against using generative AI when composing award entries:

 In favour: